HenriWahl/dhcpy6d/doc/dhcpy6d-clients.conf.rst

     Addresses configured here will be sent to a client in addition to the ones it gets due to its class.
 Might be useful for some extra static address definitions.

 **prefix = <prefix> [<prefix> ...]**
-    Prefix configured here wil be sent to client in addition to the ones it gets due ti its class.
+    Prefix configured here will be sent to client in addition to the ones it gets due to its class.

 Examples